UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 You can make sure it is always set by modifying your `$HOME/.bashrc` file.

 **Please note:**
-- Use the full module name, software/version, to be sure to load the version you need and ensure that your research is consistend and repeatable
+- Use the full module name, software/version, to be sure to load the version you need and ensure that your research is consistent and repeatable
 - Modules denoted as the default (D) are only the default in their module list, `/sw/auto/rocky9a/epyc3/modules/all` or `/sw/local/rocky9/noarch/rcc/modules` for example.
 If a software is available as a module in more than one list then users are required to use the full module name (software/version).
 - Most system libraries and tools (gfortran, gcc, eigen, etc) are required to be loaded as modules.
 Users should check `module --show_hidden avail` if they get a *library not found error* to see if it is avialable via a module.